assemble/assemble/README.md

 > Get the rocks out of your socks.

-First and foremost, this project is just launching as of early 2013, so expect frequent changes.
-If you like what we're doing, please consider contributing!
-All constructive feedback and contributions are welcome.
+First and foremost, this project just launched in early 2013 so expect frequent changes.
+If you find this project interesting, please consider watching or starring it to show your support.

+**A balance of best practices, convention and configuration**

 Assemble helps you _quickly launch web projects_ using HTML and CSS components, scaffolds, client-side templates, mock-data, CSS pre-processors, markdown, YAML, JSON, sensible configuration defaults and a Grunt.js build system to make it work while you're sleeping - on the job or off, that's up to you.

-**A system is not a strategy**

 This project was designed to be more about flexibility and speed, and less about opinion and prescription.

-So we'll give you some examples, and show you how to speed up your projects, but we won't force you to do it our way.
-And if you like what we're doing but you prefer using different technologies than what we offer, we encourage you to add one as a plugin and submit a pull request.
+So we'll give you some examples, and show you _how to speed up your projects_, but we won't force you to do it our way.